keetonian/AgCubio/AgCubio/Project1/Resources/README.txt

 ﻿Server Problems:
 1. Defines cube size as being too big, therefore, our resizing and drawing does not look optimal.
 We will need to fix the server code.
+2. Movements: can be jerky, way too fast.
+Server controls speed, so the speed on that side needs to be lessened.
+3. Player starting size is much too big.

 November 13, 2015:
 Problems to still work on: